saornek/Kimberlina/README.md

 # Kimberlina
 ![Kimberlina](http://www.selinoid.com/wp-content/uploads/2021/09/Kimberlina_No_Background-300x300.png)

 Kimberlina is a tournament battle bot inspired by Star Wars IG- 227 Hailfire – Class Droid.
-You can read more information on Kimberlina [Mag Pi 116 Issue](https://magpi.raspberrypi.com/issues/116)
+You can read more information on Kimberlina at the [Mag Pi 116 Issue](https://magpi.raspberrypi.com/issues/116)

 ## Software
 Please keep the [main.py](https://github.com/saornek/Kimberlina/blob/main/main.py) with the main.py name for it to be able to start on boot.